regisftm/owasp-toronto/demo/03-calico-installation.md

 ### Calico Installation

-Calico is installed by an operator which manages the installation, upgrade, and general lifecycle of a Calico cluster.
-The operator is installed directly on the cluster as a Deployment, and is configured through one or more custom Kubernetes API resources.
+The operator installs directly on the cluster as a Deployment and requires configuration through one or more custom Kubernetes API resources to manage the installation, upgrade, and general lifecycle of a Calico cluster.

 ```bash
 kubectl create -f https://raw.githubusercontent.com/projectcalico/calico/v3.26.0/manifests/tigera-operator.yaml